Behind every man with an impeccable coiff and immaculately manicured beard is a trusty comb (or two or three).

 Usually small and discreet enough to be stuffed in a pocket and carried around, the comb is a classic staple of men’s grooming kits everywhere, and is indispensable for proper styling.

 They also help your hair maintain its natural health and shine, removing leftover residue from hair products and untangling mats and knots.

 And as you start taking your grooming more seriously, it’s time to graduate from those plastic, drug store combs to something a little heavier duty.

-Here’s some quality combs that will make your ‘do on-point:
+Today we review some quality combs that will make your ‘do on-point.

 Best Hair Combs For Men

 In a world of cheap, plastic combs, it’s a real treat to get your hands on something as natural and substantial BhBuy’s buffalo horn comb.

 Sleek, black and elegant, it’s hand-carved and polished down to an easy, gentle finish.